-In other words, you have to make sure that you are connecting the + terminal of the cable to the + pin and the – terminal of the cable to the – pin.
+In other words, you must ensure you connect the + terminal of the cable to the + pin and the – terminal to the – pin.

-Take the following Hard Disk LED cable for instance.
-Here the red cable indicates the + terminal and the white cable indicates the – terminal.
+Take the following Hard Disk LED cable, for instance.
+Here the red cable indicates the + terminal, and the white cable shows the – terminal.

-You have to align that with the orientation as shown on the front panel label.
+You must align that with the orientation shown on the front panel label.

 The Front Panel Power Connectors can be Used to JUMP the Motherboard

-One very important function the Front Panel Connectors provide is the ability to jump start the motherboard in case if you do not have a power on button.
+One essential function the Front Panel Connectors provide is the ability to jump-start the motherboard in case you do not have a power-on button.

-With a precision screw driver, if you touch both the Power On Switch pins together, that would Power On your PC.
+With a precision screwdriver, touching both the Power On Switch pins together would Power On your PC.

 Also Read: How to Reset Motherboard? – Clearing CMOS